anaconda/assistant-sdk/libs/anaconda-assistant-mcp/README.md

 the name `conda-mcp-dev` can be any string.
 The purpose of it is to help you identify the MCP in the respective MCP host's UI whether it be Claude or Cursor.

+Make sure to not enable MCP servers / tools with overlapping goals.
+Sometimes your MCP server won't get called because another MCP server will pick up the request.

 ### Run the unit tests

 ```shell